informalsystems/vdd/fastsync/fastsync.md

     - *height < TargetHeight*
 	- *peerIDs* nonempty
 - Expected postcondition
-    - Block is called at a peer in peerIDs for a missing height
+    - Function `Block` is called remotely at a peer *addr* in peerIDs for a missing height
+	  *Remark:* different implementations may have different
+      strategies to balance the load over the peers
+    - *pendingblocks(b.Height) = addr*
 - Error condition
-    - if *peerIDs* is empty: no correct peers left; panic
+    - if *peerIDs* is empty: no correct peers left;  abort.
 ----